When you’re mistakenly reported as deceased, you need a credit reporting lawyer.

 - Dispute with the SSA.
 If the Social Security Administration is involved and your Social Security Number has been added to the Death Master File, you will need to report in person to your local SSA office with originals of your supporting documents to be issued a formal proof of life.
 Copies of this document should be included with any dispute sent to a consumer reporting agency or financial entity.

-- Write a thorough and clear letter disputing your deceased status.
+- Write a thorough and clear letter disputing the fact that you’ve been mistakenly reported as deceased.

 - Mail your letter, along with copies of the supporting documents, via certified mail to the credit bureau or financial company reporting the errors.
 This preserves your rights and leaves an easily traceable trail.
-Avoid using online dispute platforms.
+Avoid using online dispute platforms that make you waive your rights.

 - Keep a copy of the letter and documents for your file.